What is a pesticide?

 Yes, there are many natural alternatives – both old and new – for helping to control pests.
 A classic natural alternative is cedar trees.
 Cedar wood is naturally insect resistant.
 Using cedar wood in your yard or closet will help to deter bugs.
 A newer example is the pyrethrum pesticides.
 Pyrethrums are made from chrysanthemum flowers and are good against insects.
 Boric acid powder is good against insects and spiders when put into cracks along floors and walls.
 Integrated Pest Management (IPM) is an environmentally sensitive and effective way to control pests without the use of synthetic chemicals.

 If you suspect pesticide poisoning and someone is unconscious, having breathing problems, or convulsions, then call 911.
 If you suspect pesticide exposure without a life-threatening emergency, then call your local poison center at 1-800-222-1222.
-The Poison Center can answer many different types of questions about chemicals.
+The Tennessee Poison Center can answer many different types of questions about chemicals.
 The National Pesticide Information Center at 1-800-858-7378 can be another resource.

 Tennessee Department of Health